the-turing-way/the-turing-way/community-members/camila-rangel-smith.md

 I think The Turing Way is an excellent resource that can change the way science is done (I wish I had it when I started my PhD!).
 Although the international language of science is English, I know for a fact that not everyone in places like Latin-American have the time and resources to learn it, so I think we must do everything we can to break those barriers and improve the accessibility of knowledge for everyone.
 This is my motivation to translate the book to Spanish, and I hope that the Spanish version will be used as an important resource on the master course we are developing in  LA-CoNGA physics project.

+## Support Camila's efforts in _The Turing Way_

+If you are interested in supporting Camila's effort to translate _The Turing Way_ resources into Spanish, do get in touch by joining the conversation in [this issue](https://github.com/alan-turing-institute/the-turing-way/issues/767).
+More information about the translation process can be read in [these issues](https://github.com/alan-turing-institute/the-turing-way/issues?q=is%3Aissue+is%3Aopen+translation+label%3Atranslation) labeled with 'Translation' tag.